-This paper presents the influence of the rest period on the charge that a battery can release.
+In order to develop the above idea, this paper presents the influence of the rest period on the charge that a battery can release.
 Two cases will be presented.
 First, the rest period is introduced when the voltage across the battery is U{end} , and next, a few discharges will be realized without the battery being charged.
 Each of these discharges will be preceded by the same rest period.
 The total amount of charge released will be evaluated.
-Second, the rest period is introduced before U{end} is reached, and next one more discharge is realized, until the voltage become U{end} .
-The total amount of charge released will be evaluated depending on value of discharge voltage at the time when the rest period is started.
+Second, the rest period is introduced before U{end} is reached, and next one more discharge is realized, until the voltage become

+U{end} .
+The total amount of charge released until U{end} is reached will be evaluated depending on value of discharge voltage at the time when the rest period is started.